Poire33/VGA_project/index.md

 ### **Demonstration**
 <img src="https://raw.githubusercontent.com/Poire33/VGA_project/refs/heads/edits/demo.jpg">

-## **My VGA Design Edit**
-This project is not very complicated.
-It does not involve any delays; it's just a static image.
 ### **Code Adaptation**
 I modified the code related to the red, green, and blue values inside the if statements in the `always@*` begin to make a blue, white, and red stripe on the left, center, and right columns of the display respectively.
-### **Simulation**
-Show how you simulated your own design.
-Are there any things to note?
-Demonstrate your understanding.
-Add a screenshot.
-Guideline: 1-2 short paragraphs.
-### **Synthesis**
-Describe the synthesis & implementation outputs for your design, are there any differences to that of the original design?
-Guideline 1-2 short paragraphs.
 ### **Schematic**
 <img src="https://raw.githubusercontent.com/Poire33/VGA_project/refs/heads/edits/docs/assets/images/Schematic.png">